abvee/asus-s15-vivobook-oled/README.md

 ```
 bluetooth_policy.policy["media-role.use-headset-profile"] = false
 ```
 This is on wireplumber.
-If you are using `pipewire-media-session`, refer to the Arch Wiki article on pipewire.
+If you are using `pipewire-media-session`, refer to [this](https://wiki.archlinux.org/title/PipeWire#Bluetooth_devices)
+Arch Wiki article on pipewire.